Home > Destinations > Europe > The Netherlands > Amsterdam > Walking Tours > Walking Tour 2

 Cross over busy Damrak to Amsterdam's answer to Bloomingdale's:

-This is a department store from 1915.
-In front of it is the Grand Hotel Krasnapolsky (the "Kras").
-A short stroll along Damstraat at the side of the hotel would bring you right into the Red Light District, but we're not going there -- yet.
+"The Beehive" department store dates from 1915.
+In front is the NH Grand Hotel Krasnapolsky.
+A short stroll along Damstraat at the side of the hotel would bring you right into the Red Light District, but we're not going there -- not yet!

 Cross over to the: